JackDca/Mailpilewiki/Plugin-api.md

 There are demos of the plugin API in `mailpile/plugins/demos.py`

+If you want to know which plugins are currently registered, do `print sys.plugins` from the textmode UI.
+To add a plugin, do `append sys.plugins <name>`.

 ## Command plugin hooks
 You can add arbitrary commands to Mailpile.
 See [[Command plugins]]